Sleeping in Airports

 4. Freshen up

 showersWe love a shower to kick-start our layover.
 The airport has four pay-to-use shower facilities.
 Entry includes access to the showers plus towels, toiletries, and hair dryers.
-In-airport showers are CHF 15, and the hotel showers are CHF 35.
-Locations and amenities are available in our Zurich Airport Guide.
+Showers facilities are available at the Radisson Blu Hotel, the Airport Fitness and Wellness Center, and the Transit Hotel.
+Locations, prices and amenities are available in our Zurich Airport Guide.

 5. Treat yourself at the salon

 Maybe you’re looking for a chance to treat yourself to a new look.
 There are a couple of salons inside the Airport Centre.
-Shanty Beauty Design is a full-service nail bar, and Airport Jet Coiffeur offers haircuts and styles so you can arrive at your destination in style.
+McCoiffure and Dlux Hair offer haircuts and styles so you can arrive at your destination in style.
+Ceremony and Ella Beauty Saloon offer all kinds of beauty services, including manicures, pedicures, hair removal with wax and more.

 6. Tour the airport